tim-ming/tim-ming/README.md

 Side-projects that are in development.
 ### Portfolio
 I'm currently working on my portfolio website.
 It will mainly constitute of React and Threejs (RTF)<br>
-### 2D game?
-I have some fun ideas in mind to reinforce my knowledge of programming paradigms, data structures, algorithms and game design principles.
 <br>
 <br>